Vishwesh11/Circuits/README.md

 # Circuits

-This is all about the Verilog codes of designs with diff
+This is all about the System Verilog codes of designs with diff